course-dprep/airbnb-price-calculator/README.md

 ## Research method

-The estimating tool will be accessible to everyone on a website.
-The website visitor must fill out specific information about their accommodation.
+The estimating tool will be accessible to everyone in an app.
+The visitor must fill out specific information about their accommodation.
 The data used to determine the estimated yearly income are:

 - average daily price for different listings
 - monthly average occupancy rate for each city taken into account